emagiz/emdocs/mds/howto/userguide-apigateway-odata-datahub.md

 For each opeartion you can select both front end (exposed) and back end (endpoint) in one screen.
 Security of your API Gateway can be defined under the Secutiry tab.
 This is accessible via a right mouse click on the API Icon in your overview page and selecting security.
 For OData calls eMagiz uses the Apache OLingo Standard for the front end (client facing).
-To illustrate this further we have written down four separate scenarios suited for each phase of your API Gateway

 ### Importing API specifications
 eMagiz provides you with the option to import a JSON file containing the API specification of a specific system you want to connect with via the API Gateway.
 This functionality is only available for backend opeartions.
 For the front end you link the front end with the correct backend operation.
 This way eMagiz handles the rest.